veertuinc/anka-docs/content/en/docs/Getting Started/partials/_create-vm-template.md

 sudo anka create --app /Applications/Install\ macOS\ Catalina.app/ catalina
 ```

-> We recommend versioning the Templates so it's clear what version of OSX is it.
+> The above example uses "catalina" as the Template name.
+This might be alright for testing, however we recommend adding a version to the Template name so it's clear what version of OSX it is.

 The VM creation should take around 30 minutes.